 How to Achieve The Perfect Texture

 - Bake at a higher temperature.
-At a higher temperature, the outside has a head start to brown more quickly than the interior.
+At higher temperatures, the outside has a head start and browns more quickly than the interior.

 - Bake on the top rack.
-Since hot air rises, the top rack is often consistently higher in temperature.
+Since hot air rises, the top rack is often hotter.
 I really want to ensure a brown top, so baking the cheesecake on the top rack increases that likelihood.

 - Drizzle heavy cream on top.
 Just before baking, I like to drizzle a teaspoon or two of heavy cream all over the top to encourage even more browning.